What is the difference between custom designs and semi-custom designs?

 I consider your likes, dislikes, and details for your special event, giving you the ability to be a bit more hands-on during the design process, and you have access to some pretty awesome upgrade options, including letterpress and foil printing.

 Be warned though, to create your dream design, it takes time and I require a minimum of 4 months from your special day to meet the recommended timeline.

 In-built custom design fee is $250

 - Semi custom is where you choose a pre-made invitation suite design that requires minimal customisation i.e. just names, dates, venue, and other required information.

 It has a faster turn around and is a more cost-effective option (no inbuilt design fee like with Custom).
 This option still allows you to have awesome print options, including letterpress and foil printing depending on the chosen Invitation Suite.

 It is perfect for that client that loves my work and still wants something of very high quality but may not have the time and/or budget for a fully customised project.

 If I have my own wording, colours in mind, can you incorporate this into the design?

 - In most cases yes, you only need ask and I will try my best to incorporate these into the pre-made design.
 Please be aware though that there will be added fees and these fees will vary depending on the scope of the work.

 Can I request changes to a semi custom design?

-- My semi-custom designs do not allow for any change to the design or the font selections, but the wording, colours of ink or paper can change.
+- Yes, my semi-custom designs do allow for any change to the design, font selections, wording, printing method, colours of ink and paper stock

 Can I request a digital file of the design and arrange my own printing?